roolebo/tianocore.github.io/Capsule-Based-System-Firmware-Update-Verify-Test-Keys.md

 Back to [Capsule Based System Firmware Update](Capsule-Based-System-Firmware-Update)

 The following steps can be used to verify that the capsule-based system firmware update feature has been integrated into a platform correctly.
-This exampe uses the [[Intel® Galileo Gen 2|Galileo]] platform.
+This example uses the [[Intel® Galileo Gen 2|Galileo]] platform.
 These steps use the test signing keys, and it is a good idea to verify this update feature using the test signing keys before using product specific signing keys.

 > NOTE: Each step in this sequence depends on all the previous steps.
 If any step in this sequence does not match expectations, then debug and resolve the integration issue